risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-redhat-amq-streams.md

 Before ingesting data from RedHat AMQ Streams into RisingWave, please ensure the following:

 - The AMQ Streams cluster is running and accessible from your RisingWave cluster.
-- Allow the AMQ Streams cluster so that RisingWave can ingest data.
-Ensure you possess the client username and password if authentication is necessary for the cluster.
+-  If authentication is required for the AMQ Streams cluster, ensure you have the client username and password.
 - Create the AMQ Streams topic from which you want to ingest data.
 - Ensure that your RisingWave cluster is running.